imrancio/blog/plugins/gatsby-remark-embed-stream/readme.md

 ### Add Custom CSS Styling

-You can style the videoIframe using `.embedVideo-container` or by specifying a custom class
+You can style the streamIframe using `.embedStream-container` or by specifying a custom class

 1. Restart gatsby.